This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It’s time to call each credit card company and let them know your card was stolen and the account compromised.
 If you don’t have a cell phone with reasonable international rates (hint: try T-Mobile or Project Fi), use Wi-Fi based services like WhatsApp, Skype, or Google Voice.

-Learn More: You can make cheap — or even free — phone calls while traveling by placing a call over Wi-Fi instead of cell service, but you might need to set up and verify accounts ahead of time.
-Plan in advance and practice how to make an international call.
+Learn More: You can make cheap — or even free — phone calls while traveling by placing a call over Wi-Fi instead of cell service.

 Particularly if your passport was lifted, I’d also recommend taking steps to protect yourself from identity fraud.